denten-books/plain-text/4-format.md

 for example, the very idea of a "dead metaphor" itself no longer evoke death.
 Rather they understand "dead metaphors" to function as a unremarkable synonym for "conventional," "idiomatic," or "unproductive" [^ln-dead].
-In this way Shelley describes the lifecycle of a typical metaphor.
+In this way Shelley describes the life-cycle of a typical metaphor.
 At its most productive, the metaphor produces new meaning.
 The creative juxtaposition between two as before unrelated domains brings new aspects of experience to light.
 But with time, the poetic metaphor becomes a tired cliché.
 It longer "perpetuates understanding."
 It dies in a sense to become a mere shortcut to understanding.
+Lakoff famously took exception with the idea "dead metaphor," arguing that even those metaphors that are thoroughly habituated still play a vital part in structuring everyday experience.
+He gives the example of the
+sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
+Grasping in this case is used as a synonym to "understanding."
+It indicates a transference of properties between physical thought and mental space.
+The metaphor is very much alive, Lakoff writes, because it continues to function widely.
+It is more alive in a sense that some other "one off" poetic metaphors that do not enjoy cultural salience.
+A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense, like the word *pedigree* which alludes to the French "crane's foot," used historically to decorate family-tree diagrams.
+Unlike "grasping ideas" where both sides of the domain transference are still available to the reader, the "crane's foot" contained within the English *pedigree* is no longer accessible to the average speaker.
+The idea of a dead metaphor does not appropriatly differentiate between these two cases, according to Lakoff [@lakoff_death_1987].

+What do the dead interface metaphors occlude?

+"familiar with fabrication" "alienated objects" [@hegel_aesthetics:_1975, 261]. "things not dead or killed by custom" "his own production"

 The metaphors of human-computer interaction hide the true material conditions of the computed sign.
 More than a parchment packet to be unwrapped and